redpanda-ai/ctci/README.md

 ## Installing Instructions

-### Part 1 - Installing Pipenv
+### Part 1 - Prerequisite - Install both Pipenv and Git

 1. Install `pipenv` on your system using by following their [official documentation](https://pipenv.pypa.io/en/latest/installation/).

+2. Install `git` on your system using the [Install Git guide]([https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://github.com/git-guides/install-git).

-### Part 2 - Use the terminal to install this software using git and pipenv
+### Part 2 - Now, install the ctci tool via the command line interface (CLI)

-2. Open a terminal and enter the following commands in order.
+Please enter the following commands in a CLI terminal:

 3. Clone this repository to get the latest version of the tool
    ```sh